John-Otago/PhD-Plus/README.md

 ### 3.2 Working in Graduate School (and Academia)
 - **A Field Guide to Grad School: Uncovering the Hidden Curriculum** (JM Calarco, 2020, Princeton UP) || *A useful book on e.g. how to build a team of mentors as you shouldn’t rely on one person (your supervisor) for all your mentoring needs (Chapter 2), academic jargon in the US (Chap 3), basic types and ‘politics’ of publication (8), presentations and conferences (9-10), and the job market (11).*

+- **Planning Your PhD: All the Tools and Advice You Need to Finish Your PhD in Three Years** (H Kearns & M Gardiner, 2013, ThinkWell) || *They have published a whole set of books for PhD students, mostly workbooks to help you with different aspects of doing (and finishing) a PhD, especially if you are in Australia or New Zealand.*

 - [Optional] **The Academic's Handbook, 4th ed.** (LA Flores & JH Olcott, 2020, Duke UP) || *This is written for career academics who have landed an academic job after graduate school.
 It may be useful for graduate students.*

 ### 3.3 Understanding Higher Education